sushadore/festival/README.md

 * Attendee alert notification of favorite artist's performance a half an hour before they go on stage.

 ## Setup/Installation Requirements
+* Open it on Heroku by clicking on this link :https://protected-bastion-31527.herokuapp.com/ or
 * clone the git repository
 * navigate to the directory in your terminal
 * run the following commands to create the database and tables